frnmst/the-flux-of-thought/README.md

 # The Plain Libre

-The Plain is just another white clean and minimalist Jekyll theme that designed to focus on writing matters.
-This theme is best use for personal blog type.
+The Plain Libre is just another minimalist Jekyll theme that designed to focus on writing matters.
+This theme is best use for personal blog type, it relies on free software only and does not include any Javascript.
+The font used is served from the local instance.

 [Original version](https://github.com/heiswayi/the-plain)